Force over Distance: Chapter 42

 “Oh give over.
 I’m not fuckin’ charming.”
 Rush looked insulted.
 “I’m sure Colonel Young’ll confirm that for you.”

-Riley turned to look at Young, his eyebrows raised.
+Riley turned to Young, his eyebrows raised.

 “No,” Rush said guardedly.